Ro-Cab/Active-Directory-Lab/README.md

 Downloaded the provided PowerShell script and extracted it to the Desktop.
 Edited the names.txt file by adding my own name at the top.
 Opened PowerShell ISE as Administrator and ran:
-powershell

 Set-ExecutionPolicy Unrestricted
-hen opened the script, pointed to the folder location, and executed it.
+I then opened the script, pointed to the folder location, and executed it.
 The script creates 1,000 user accounts automatically inside a new “_Users” OU, each with username format firstinitiallastname and password Password1.

 <img width="975" height="439" alt="image" src="https://github.com/user-attachments/assets/9469709d-a8b5-46ac-b0ad-5e29e89125c2" />